 about

-She has performed and exhibited work at the New Museum, the High Line, the International Center of Photography, Recess, and The Kitchen in New York; REDCAT Theater and The Hammer Museum in Los Angeles; The Baltimore Museum of Art in Baltimore; and at the Munch Museum in Oslo, Norway.
+She has performed and exhibited work at the Kitchen, the New Museum, the High Line, the International Center of Photography, and Recess in New York; the M.I.T.
+List Center, REDCAT Theater and The Hammer Museum in Los Angeles; The Baltimore Museum of Art; and at the Munch Museum in Oslo, Norway.
 She is a 2021 recipient of the USA Fellowship.

 Brown holds degrees from Yale University (MFA) and Princeton University (BA).
 She is the author of My Wet Hot Drone Summer, a sci-fi erotic novella that takes on surveillance and social justice, first edition published by Badlands Unlimited.

-Consciousness, a survey of Brown's work spanning the past 8 years, is available from GenderFail.
+Consciousness, a survey of Brown's work spanning the past 8 years, was published by GenderFail.
 Containing documentation from 46 different videos and performances, as well as 33 original song lyrics performed in artist-run spaces, museums, music venues, and galleries it has been acquired by the collections of the Met, MoMA, Whitney, and SFMoMA museums amongst other notable collections.

-Brown teaches Drawing I at Princeton University and was a 2020-2022 Media Fellow at Harvard University.
-She is the host of the podcast 1-800-POWERS available on Spotify and Apple Podcasts.
+Brown teaches Drawing I at Princeton University.
+She was a 2020-2022 Media Fellow at Harvard University and is the current Set Designer for Harvard Dance Project.
+She is the writer, director, and producer of Carnelian, an original musical which debuted in 2023 at the Celebration Barn Theater and Philadelphia Fringe Festival.
+Brown is also the host of the audio project 1-800-POWERS available on Spotify and Apple Podcasts.

 press